 Lövsta Future Challenge

-The LFC Jumping classes is devided in Young horses and U25 and the finals takes place during Gothenburg Horse Show.
-LCF International Dressage consist one Grand Prix and one Kür.
+The LFC Jumping classes are divided into Young Horses and Under-25s and the finals will be decided during the Gothenburg Horse Show.
+The LCF International Dressage consists of one Grand Prix class and one Freestyle to Music (Kür).

 LÖVSTA FUTURE CHALLENGE INTERNATIONAL DRESSAGE

-During Gothenburg Horse Show 2020 is two new international dressage classes for U25 riders introduced.
-It is the first time international U25 dressage riders get the chance to ride in the grand arena Scandinavium.
+At the Gothenburg Horse Show in 2020, two new international dressage classes for U25 riders were introduced.
+It was the first time that the international U25 dressage riders had the opportunity to ride at the stunning Scandinavium arena.

-The dressage tests is broadly on the same degree of difficulty as Grand Prix but slightly lower demands on number of steps in the piaffe and the half-pass is ridden in trot in the U25 programs.
+The programmes that the riders compete in are mainly of the same level of difficulty as the Grand Prix, but with slightly lower requirements for the number of steps in the piaffe, and leg-yielding is carried out in trot in the U25 programme.

 The winners of the LÖVSTA FUTURE CHALLENGE INTERNATIONAL DRESSAGE were Josefine Hoffmann and Hoennerups Driver from Denmark.